Blog: ARTY FACTS | Fauvism Facts

 Original Oil Painting

 Alison Johnson's paintings show a traditional 3D perspective, however the language of colour is much more abstracted and expressive.
 Here is an example of the use of complementary colours that the Fauvists favoured - purple and yellow being opposite on the colour wheel.
 Alison has applied this simplified palette, however unlike the fauvists, she has blended shades of these colours to represent the interplay of light and retain the 3-dimensional perspective of the scene.
-Please read more about the artist and view the collection here.
+Explore more artwork by Alison Johnson.

 Piazzo San Marco, Venice